-- 3.1 Effect of Conversion.
+3.1 Effect of Conversion.
 At the Effective Time, the effect of the Conversion will be as provided by this Plan and by the applicable provisions of the MBCA and the NRS.
-Without limitation of the foregoing, for all purposes of the laws of the States of Michigan and Nevada, all of the rights, privileges, and powers of the Michigan Corporation, and all property, real, personal, and mixed, and all debts due to the Michigan Corporation, as well as all other things and causes of action belonging to the Michigan Corporation, shall remain vested in the Nevada Corporation and shall be the property of the Nevada Corporation, and all debts, liabilities, and duties of the Michigan Corporation shall remain attached to the Nevada Corporation, and may be enforced against the Nevada Corporation to the same extent as if such debts, liabilities, and duties had originally been incurred or contracted by the Nevada Corporation. - 3.2 Conversion of Shares.
-At the Effective Time, by virtue of the Conversion and without any further action by the Michigan Corporation or the shareholders, (i) each share of Michigan Common Stock issued and outstanding immediately before the Effective Time shall be converted into one share of Nevada Common Stock, and all options, warrants or other entitlement to receive a share of Michigan Common Stock shall automatically be converted into an option, warrant or other entitlement to receive a share of Nevada Common Stock and (ii) each share of Michigan Preferred Stock issued and outstanding immediately before the Effective Time shall be converted into one share of Nevada Preferred Stock, and all options, warrants or other entitlement to receive a share of Michigan Preferred Stock shall automatically be converted into an option, warrant or other entitlement to receive a share of Nevada Preferred Stock. - 3.3 Effect on Stock Certificates.
-All of the outstanding certificates representing shares of Michigan Common Stock immediately prior to the Effective Time shall be deemed for all purposes to continue to evidence ownership of and to represent the same number of shares of Nevada Common Stock. - 3.4 Effect on Employee Benefit, Equity Incentive or Other Similar Plans.
+Without limitation of the foregoing, for all purposes of the laws of the States of Michigan and Nevada, all of the rights, privileges, and powers of the Michigan Corporation, and all property, real, personal, and mixed, and all debts due to the Michigan Corporation, as well as all other things and causes of action belonging to the Michigan Corporation, shall remain vested in the Nevada Corporation and shall be the property of the Nevada Corporation, and all debts, liabilities, and duties of the Michigan Corporation shall remain attached to the Nevada Corporation, and may be enforced against the Nevada Corporation to the same extent as if such debts, liabilities, and duties had originally been incurred or contracted by the Nevada Corporation.

+3.2 Conversion of Shares.
+At the Effective Time, by virtue of the Conversion and without any further action by the Michigan Corporation or the shareholders, (i) each share of Michigan Common Stock issued and outstanding immediately before the Effective Time shall be converted into one share of Nevada Common Stock, and all options, warrants or other entitlement to receive a share of Nevada Common Stock and (ii) each share of Michigan Preferred Stock issued and outstanding immediately before the Effective Time shall be converted into one share of Michigan Preferred Stock issued and outstanding immediately before the Effective Time shall be converted into one share of Michigan Preferred Stock issued and outstanding immediately before the Effective Time shall be converted into one share of Nevada Preferred Stock, and all options, warrants or other entitlement to receive a share of Michigan Preferred Stock shall automatically be converted into an option, warrant or other entitlement to receive a share of Michigan Preferred Stock shall automatically be converted into an option, warrant or other entitlement to receive a share of Michigan Preferred Stock shall automatically be converted into an option, warrant or other entitlement to receive a share of Nevada Preferred Stock shall automatically be converted into an option, warrant or other entitlement to receive a share of Nevada Preferred Stock shall automatically be converted into an option, warrant or other entitlement to receive a share of Nevada Preferred Stock.

+3.3 Effect on Stock Certificates.
+All of the outstanding certificates representing shares of Michigan Common Stock immediately prior to the Effective Time shall be deemed for all purposes to continue to evidence ownership of and to represent the same number of shares of Nevada Common Stock.

+3.4 Effect on Employee Benefit, Equity Incentive or Other Similar Plans.
 Upon the Effective Time, by virtue of the Conversion and without any further action on the part of the Michigan Corporation or its shareholders, each employee benefit plan, equity incentive plan or other similar plan to which the Michigan Corporation is a party shall continue to be a plan of the Nevada Corporation.
 To the extent that any such plan provides for the issuance of Michigan Common Stock, upon the Effective Time, such plan shall be deemed to provide for the issuance of Nevada Common Stock.